mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 While the war world concept has yet to fully catch on, megacorporation Instellarms and other weapons dealers have set up shop at Diam Kani to sell their wares.
-Diam Kani’s atmosphere is very thin but rich in oxygen, which means that demonstrations of mid-tech conventional
+Diam Kani's atmosphere is very thin but rich in oxygen, which means that demonstrations of mid-tech conventional

 arms produce impressive pyrotechnical displays.
 The